Egypt travel guide

 Cairo International Airport

-Location: The airport is situated nine miles (15km) from Cairo.
+Location: The airport is situated 13.7 miles (22km) from central Cairo.

 Time: Local time is GMT + 2.

 Contacts: Tel: +(202) 2265 5000.

 Transfer between terminals: The three terminals are about two miles (3km) apart and are linked by a free shuttle, which departs about every half an hour.